A mixed-signal analogue front-end for brain-implantable neural interfaces using a digital fixed-point IIR filter and bulk offset cancellation: AFE Architecture

 \subsection{Digital Low Pass Filter}

 The digital filter in the feedback path must be as compact and power-efficient as possible.
 To meet these constraints, an IIR architecture was selected, enabling a low-order implementation with reduced hardware complexity.
 To minimise area, a fixed-point design was adopted with the smallest coefficient and data word lengths that maintain accuracy.
 The filter uses a single biquad section—the basic second-order IIR building block—in a Direct Form~I structure for reduced hardware and improved overflow handling.

-A Chebyshev Type~II low-pass response was designed, with a sampling frequency of 16\,kHz, a passband edge of 1\,mHz, a stopband edge of 0.1\,Hz, a passband ripple of 0.01\,dB, and a stopband attenuation of 50\,dB.

-An adapted methodology from~\cite{volkova2018towards} was used to determine the required fixed-point precision.
-With a 10-bit ADC input and the expected filter gain, the filter output requires 11 integer bits and no fractional bits.
-Internally, 38 fractional bits were found sufficient to meet the target performance without excessive quantisation error.

-As the error metric, the L1-norm difference between the impulse responses of the ideal double-precision filter and the fixed-point implementation was evaluated over 2$^{21}$ samples.
-A ``sweet spot’’ was observed at 40 fractional bits, where the error approaches zero.
-Thus, the filter coefficients were quantised using 40 fractional bits, with internal word widths sized accordingly.
+A Chebyshev Type~II low-pass filter was designed with a 16\,kHz sampling frequency, 1\,mHz passband edge, 0.1\,Hz stopband edge, 0.01\,dB passband ripple, and 50\,dB stopband attenuation.
+Fixed-point precision was determined using an adapted methodology from~\cite{volkova2018towards}, evaluating the L1-norm difference between the ideal double-precision and fixed-point impulse responses over $2^{21}$ samples.
+The filter output requires 11 integer bits, and a ``sweet spot'' of 40 fractional bits was identified where the quantisation error approaches zero, with internal word widths sized accordingly.
+The digital power consumption is estimated equal to 230\,nW from final gds implementation netlist.